-At the church I’m serving, we distinguish clearly between Advent and Christmas.
-In Advent we sing Advent hymns.
+At a church I used to serve, we distinguished clearly between Advent and Christmas.
+In Advent we sang Advent hymns.
 Pretty much only Advent hymns.
-Which means we don’t start singing Christmas carols until everyone else is sick of them.
+Which means we didn’t start singing Christmas carols until everyone else was sick of them.

-There’s a good liturgical and biblical rationale for delaying the gratification, although if you’re someone who never gets sick of singing carols, there’s not an argument in the world that will sway you.
+There’s a good liturgical and biblical rationale for delaying Christmas carol gratification, although if you’re someone who never gets sick of singing carols, there’s not an argument in the world that will sway you.

 But maybe this will—it’s just safer to wait.

 If you sing carols too long, you might start paying attention to the words.
 If you do, you’ll have questions.
 Take those lyrics about “mild mother Mary.”
-How many mild mothers do you actually know… with screaming infants at the breast?
+How many mothers do you know who are mild, with screaming infants at the breast?

 There are other dangers too, such as the invention of goofy lyrics.
+Sing carols enough and someone is bound to wreck them for you.
 Remember that old chestnut, “Good King Windshield Glass”?
 And surely you know “While shepherds washed their socks…”

 While shepherds washed their socks by night,

 and gave them all a scrub.